azdavis/millet/docs/manual.md

 #### `millet.server.path`

-Path to the `lang-srv` executable.
+Path to the `millet-ls` executable.

 When set to the empty string `""` (the default), use the path to the one that's pre-built and bundled with the extension.